 Who are Ernie and Irene?

-Ernie and Irene are my husband and my middle names.
-And they're an anagram!
+Ernie and Irene are my husband and my middle names, his great-grandfather and my grandmother.
+Plus, they're an anagram!
 My husband is a huge helper with Ernie and Irene and I couldn't do it without his love and support, so it made sense to include him.